h. Provisions and contingencies

 The said estimates are based on the facts and events, that existed as at the reporting date, or that occurred after that date but provide additional evidence about conditions existing as at the reporting date

 The above policies were followed to the extent wherever applicable.
 Subsequently there were no activities carried, hence there is no specific requirement for adherence of accounting policies.
+However, there is no specific information relating to any change of policies due to loss of key managerial personnel in accounts as well as finance department.

 m.
 Recent pronouncements

-Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+Ministry of Corporate Affairs (“MCA”) notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+For the year ended March 31, 2025, MCA has notified Ind AS - 117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, applicable to the Company w.e.f.
+April 01, 2024.
+The Company has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact in its financial statements, standards or amendments to the existing standards applicable to the Company.

 n.
 Non-current assets (or disposal groups) held for sale and discontinued operations:

 Non-current assets (or disposal groups) are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use and a sale is considered highly probable.
 They are measured at the lower of the carrying amount and the fair value less cost to sell.
 An impairment loss is recognized for any initial or subsequent write-down of the asset (or disposal group) to fair value less costs to sell.
 A gain is recognized for any subsequent increases in fair value less costs to sell of an asset (or disposal group), but not in excess of any cumulative impairment loss previously recognized.
 A gain or loss not previously recognized by the date of the sale of the non-current asset (or disposal group) is recognized at the date of de-recognition.
-Noncurrent assets (including those that are part of a disposal group) are not depreciated or amortized while they are classified as held for sale.
+Non¬ current assets (including those that are part of a disposal group) are not depreciated or amortized while they are classified as held for sale.
 Non-current assets (or disposal group) classified as held for sale are presented separately in the balance sheet.
 Any profit or loss arising from the sale or measurement of discontinued operations is presented as part of a single line item in statement of profit and loss.

 Critical estimates and judgment in applying accounting policies

 The management believes that the estimates used in preparation of the financial statements are prudent and reasonable.
-Information about estimates and judgments made in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements are as follows:
+Information about estimates and judgments made in applying accounting

 i) Provisions and contingencies